-2.9 Encounter Data
+2.10 Encounter Data

-Each Medicare Advantage organization must submit to CMS all data necessary to characterize the context and purpose of each encounter between a Medicare enrollee and a provider, supplier, physician, or other practitioner.
-Provider services must be submitted by the Medicare Advantage organization for all the services provided by the network and nonnetwork physicians and nonphysician practitioners.
+Each Medicare Advantage Organization must submit to CMS all data necessary to characterize the context and purpose of each encounter between a Medicare enrollee and a provider, supplier, physician, or other practitioner.
+Provider services must be submitted by the Medicare Advantage Organization for all the services provided by the network and nonnetwork physicians and nonphysician practitioners.

-Encounter data shall conform with and include all information necessary for the Medicare Advantage Organization to submit data to CMS in accordance with applicable CMS and federal requirements, including but not limited to all HIPAA requirements that may be imposed upon a Medicare Advantage organization and provider.
+Encounter data shall conform with and include all information necessary for the Medicare Advantage Organization to submit data to CMS in accordance with applicable CMS and federal requirements, including but not limited to all HIPAA requirements that may be imposed upon a Medicare Advantage Organization and provider.

-If the provider fails to submit encounter data accurately, completely and truthfully, in the format described in 42 CFR 422.257, then this will result in denials and/or delays in payment of the provider's claims.
+If the provider fails to submit encounter data in the format described in 42 CFR 422.310, then this may result in denials and/or delays in payment of the provider's claims.